Prag8855/aab/content/guides/fiktionsbescheinigung.md

 ## What is a Fiktionsbescheinigung?

-In Germany, it can take [months](/guides/auslanderbehorde-wait-times) to get a residence permit.
-You get a *Fiktionsbescheinigung* if your visa or [residence permit](/glossary/Aufenthaltstitel) expires while you wait for a new residence permit.
-The *Fiktionsbescheinigung* proves that you can stay in Germany while you wait.
+In Germany, it can take [a few months](/guides/auslanderbehorde-wait-times) to get a residence permit.
+While you wait, you get a *Fiktionsbescheinigung*.
+It proves that you can stay in Germany while you wait, even if your visa or [residence permit](/glossary/Aufenthaltstitel) expires.

 ![How a Fiktionsbescheinigung works](/illustrations/fiktionsbescheinigung-explanation.png)